Joachim Wandel: War against the Soviet Union

 Wandel returned to JG 54 in late 1941 where he served as an adjutant to the Gruppenstab (headquarters unit) of II.
 Gruppe.
 At the time, II.
 Gruppe was commanded by Hauptmann Dietrich Hrabak.
 The Wehrmacht had launched Operation Barbarossa, the invasion of the Soviet Union, on 22 June with II.
 Gruppe supporting Army Group North in its strategic goal towards Leningrad.
 In early November, the Gruppe had been withdrawn from the Eastern Front for a period of rest and replenishment where they were based at airfields in Döberitz, and later at Uetersen.
 On 20 January 1942, the Gruppe began relocating to the Eastern Front where they would be based at Siverskaya near Leningrad.
 Flying missions over the Volkhov, Wandel claimed his first aerial victory on the Eastern Front over a Polikarpov I-16 fighter on 10 February.
 Operating from Siverskaya during the Battle of Lyuban, Wandel claimed eight further aerial victories.
 On 27 February, he shot down an I-18 fighter, an early German designation for a Mikoyan-Gurevich MiG-1 fighter.
 Wandel then claimed a Petlyakov Pe-2 bomber on 5 March followed by an I-26 fighter, an early German designation for a Yakovlev Yak-1 fighter, on 13 March.
 Two days later, he claimed an I-18 fighter and an I-26 fighter destroyed.
 On 16 March, Wandel claimed an unidentified biplane shot down followed by a Pe-2 bomber the next day and an I-18 fighter on 19 March.

 On 20 March 1942, II.
 Gruppe moved to Rjelbitzi Airfield, located 26 km north of Dno and 15 km west-southwest of Soltsy on the northern bank of the Shelon.
 Here, the Gruppe supported German forces fighting in the Demyansk Pocket and Kholm Pocket.
 Here, Wandel claimed an Ilyushin Il-2 ground-attack aircraft shot down near Staraya Russa on 23 March.
 Two days later, he claimed two I-18 fighters shot down and again an I-18 fighter on 28 March near Ramushevo on the Lovat south of Lake Ilmen.
-The next day, he clamied another I-18 fighter.
-On 4 April, Wandel reported an 1-18 fighter and an Il-2 ground-attack aircraft shot down.
+The next day, he claimed another I-18 fighter.
+On 4 April, Wandel reported an I-18 fighter and an Il-2 ground-attack aircraft shot down.
 On 23 April, he was credited with a Yak-1 destroyed.